 - Clinical Neuro-Psychologists

-The risk of developing a stroke after a Transient Ischaemic Attack (TIA) can be as high as 30% within the first month, with the greatest risk within the first 72 hours.
+The risk of developing a stroke after a mini -stroke (also known as Transient Ischaemic Attack or TIA) can be as high as 30% within the first month, with the greatest risk within the first 72 hours.

-As part of our range of services the Stroke Care Team offers a Rapid-Access TIA Assessment Service that utilities our full range of diagnostic facilities and the combined expertise of the multidisciplinary team to help identify the cause of the TIA and provide treatment to reduce the risk of further TIAs, stroke or other complications.
+As part of our range of services, we offer a Rapid-Access TIA Assessment, which utilities our full range of diagnostic facilities and the combined expertise of our team.
+Our goal is to identify and treat the cause of the TIA, to help prevent further TIAs and reduce your risk of having a stroke.

 Accessing the stroke care services

-Referrals to the Stroke Care Services are welcomed from GPs, A&E Departments and other medical practitioners.
+Referrals to our Stroke Clinic are welcomed from GPs, A&E Departments and other medical practitioners.

 The services we offer are: